 Senior Leadership Team

-In her role at New England Sinai Hospital, Mary E. Urquhart, RN, MBA, CPHQ, provides administrative oversight to nursing services, quality management, patient advocacy, pharmacy, respiratory care, wound care, professional development, infection control, nursing informatics, biomedical engineering and volunteer services.
+In her role at New England Sinai Hospital, Mary E. Urquhart, RN, MBA, CPHQ, provides administrative oversight to hospital operations and quality management.
 She is directly responsible for risk management and regulatory compliance.
 She serves as the administrator of the Patient Care Assessment Program and is the coordinator of Joint Commission, DPH, CMS, and OSHA surveys.
 Urquhart joined New England Sinai Hospital in 1993.
 Her prior experience in health care includes several positions at Tobey Hospital in Wareham, Massachusetts, where she served as assistant vice president of quality/utilization review and regulatory compliance, director of admissions and outpatient services, DRG coordinator, discharge planning coordinator, and staff nurse.
 While employed at St. Luke’s Hospital in New Bedford, Massachusetts, she worked as a home health nurse.
 She maintains her Massachusetts Registered Nurse License, and her Health Care Professional Certification (CPHQ).
 Her professional memberships include the American Nurses Association, Massachusetts Organization for Nurse Executives, National Association for Health Care Quality and the Massachusetts Association for Healthcare Quality.
 Formerly, she was the vice-chairperson/board of directors for the Brockton Neighborhood Health Center in Brockton, Massachusetts.

 Julie L. Burke, Human Resources Director